innovationgarage/BeachMaid/README.md

 ![](platform/media/cutting.jpg)

-The list of parts wooden parts to cut in the CNC is (aprox.
-112 total pieces, depending on the version of the design)
+The list of parts wooden parts to cut in the CNC is aprox.
+112 total pieces (depending on the version of the design)

-#### Already layout sheets (for X-Carve 1000mm or similar with at least 750mm travel per axis)
+#### Already layout sheets (for X-Carve 1000mm or similar)

 The layout use 790mm square sheets: